pmpsites/pmp-hugo/content/insights/place-story-telling-with-purpose.md

 ---
 layout: article
-title: Place Marketing With Purpose - a Central Eurpopean Case Study
+title: Place Marketing With Purpose - a Central European Case Study
 draft: false
 date: 2025-11-18T14:34:00+01:00
 description: In one sense, a city, like every other kind of place, is a collection of stories.
 We all know there’s a 'real' city out there.
 But we're human.
 We only understand it from the ways we describe it - the stories we tell.